 Since the publication of the Church Music Society's edition of Tudor Responses, there has always been a desire to complement it with contemporary settings of the Lord's Prayer.
 However, a dearth of suitable settings has created a climate in which only a few editions, of mostly dubious pedigree, abound.

-For this reason, Ancient Groove Music has published Four Tudor Settings of the Lord's Prayer, being those by Stone, Parsons, Farmer and Morley.
+For this reason, Ancient Groove Music has published Five Tudor Settings of the Lord's Prayer, being those by Stone, Parsons, Farmer, Morley and Angus.
 The intention is to provide a companion to the Preces & Responses, which will prove a similarly standard, and hopefully definitive, rendering of Lord's Prayers suitable for singing in church services.

 This piece is a rare example of a polyphonic setting of this English text.
 Whilst the text is close to the Book of Common Prayer, it is more of a motet than a hymn.
 The piece is in 5 parts, (SAATB) and is a superb example of Sheppard's style, incorporating complex contrapuntal movement and imitation.
 This gem exists only in a Tenor part book of 1578 (British Library Add.
 22597 f.15b), however a table book of the same year contains the piece set out for viols (Add.
 31390 f.94) and is titled: A book of In Nomines and other solfainge songes of v, vi, vii parts for voices or instruments, followed by the motto Vermis et non homo (I am a worm and no man: Psalm 22, verse 6).
 Consequently the only extant underlay is found in the tenor.